aawaizsaeed/fastapi-terraform-bastion/tf-bastion-host/README.md

 - Security group with restricted SSH access
 - Public IP for external access
 - Variables for full flexibility
-- Safe by default with `prevent_destroy` lifecycle rule
+- Safe by default with `prevent-destory lifecycle rule

 ---